 After reviewing a lot of options (see the cat litter options I researched here), I decided to try pine pellets.

 Pine pellets are intended for use as bedding in horse stalls.
 They are simply pine materials dried at high temperatures to form pellets.
-I pay about $10 per bag here in Canada ($7 US).
-You can see them here: pine pellets at Tractor Supply (US) —40 lb / 18 kg bag.
+I pay about $10 per bag here in Canada ($7.50 US).
+Check a local farm supply store like Tractor Supply (US) โ40 lb / 18 kg bag.
+You can see pine pellets here on Amazon.

 While you could just use the pellets in a litter box, a “sifting” cat litter box helps minimize any odor.